alvarotrigo/fullPage.js/README.md

 Invite me to a coffee [![Donate](https://www.paypalobjects.com/en_US/GB/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=BEK5JQCQMED4J&lc=GB&item_name=fullPage%2ejs&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)

-Customizations of the plugin and urgent changes are available upon request for some reasonable price. <a href="http://alvarotrigo.com/#contact-page">Contact me</a>.
+Customizations of the library and urgent changes are available upon request for some reasonable price. <a href="http://alvarotrigo.com/#contact-page">Contact me</a>.

 Would you like to have a website using fullpage.js functionality but you don't know how to use it?
 I can do it for you for a reasonable price. <a href="http://alvarotrigo.com/#contact-page">Contact me</a>.